olaisolheim/OblivionAerospace/README.md

 # Changelog

 **v0.1.4**
 * Maintenance release to have the heat shields support stock heating.
 Does not support DRE until Starwaster releases a version compatible with KSP 1.0.
 Not backwards compatible with previous versions of this mod (if you really, really need this, send me a message on the forums and I'll help you fix your save so it magically works with the new version :)).
+Command Pod Heat Shield still in the works, but textures are WIP, so I moved it to v0.2.0 (alpha for it shortly).

 **v0.1.3**
 * Corrected the bottom node size of all three heat shields and tweaked some reentry parameters.
 Many thanks to Hattivat for testing and pointing this out. :)